vignarth/ResQlympics-Rescue-Robot/README.md

 - Transport and store them inside a container
 - Operate the robot remotely using FPV camera feed (operator cannot directly see the robot)

-The robot uses servo-based gripping mechanism for block handling and wireless FPV monitoring for navigation and task execution.

 ---

 ## 🎯 Problem Statement